PRIYANSHDUBEY/Sudoku_solver_OG/README.md

 # Sudoku_solver_OG game Check button facility
 ![5](https://github.com/PRIYANSHDUBEY/Sudoku_solver_OG/assets/87897527/e49cfd9e-e046-405c-88d3-26700f43a6d3)

-This is the stage of the game which lets you know about the wroking or the quality cheking of the .And the
+This is the stage of the game which lets you know about the wroking or the quality cheking of the .

 # Sudoku_solver_OG game  Solution button facility